Serbian or Bosnian Pita Krompiruša

 - Peel the potatoes, cut them into small cubes, and place them in a water bath.

-- Cut the onion into small pieces and fry in a pot with some sunflower oil.
+- Cut the onion into small pieces and fry in a pot with some rapeseed oil.

 - Add vegan minced meat and fry as well.